Cap4Teen4/Food-Reimagined/README.md

 # 📦FoodReimagined 📦
 introduces a full progression system.
 (Work in Progress)

 ⚠️ **Compatibility Notes!**
 - Designed to work alongside vanilla food systems
 - May overlap with other food mods that edit the same item IDs
 - Load order priority recommended if using multiple food mods
 - Made along Side Food Expansion (47 New Recipes)

+📌 **TL;DR – What This Mod Does**
+• Adds coffee drinks, baked goods, desserts, and expanded meat meals
+• Introduces ingredient progression (beans → powder → chocolate, oats → oatmeal, etc.)
+• Adds sanity-focused foods and drinks (coffee system)
+• Higher-tier foods require more ingredients and work, but give better rewards
+• Supports multiple meat variants for several recipes
+• Balanced for survival & multiplayer – no overpowered instant heals
+• Designed to feel vanilla-friendly, immersive, and server-safe

 ✔ **Works in singleplayer and multiplayer**
 ✔ **Server-friendly and configurable**
 ✔ **Designed for future expansion**
 **I'm Currently Using it on a Dedicated Server with my wife.
 No issues** ✔

 **Credits to:**